-The three-barrel layout of the movement allows for a healthy power reserve of 10 days (240 hours) with a special power reserve indicator visible through the watch’s transparent case back cover.
+The three-barrel layout of the movement allows for a healthy power reserve of 10 days (240 hours) with a special power reserve indicator visible through the MP-01’s transparent case back cover.

-The titanium case with its skeletonized bezel looks like it was inspired by Richard Mille watches.
+The titanium case with its skeletonized bezel looks like it was inspired by Richard Mille.

-However, the watch clearly shows the brand’s DNA with the side inserts made of black resin and a signature oversized crown with a red chronograph pusher.
+However, the MP-01 shows the brand’s DNA with the side inserts made of black resin and a signature oversized crown with a red chronograph pusher.

-As you can see on the photos, the MP-01’s openworked dial shows standard tri-compax layout with two chronograph totalizers for seconds and minutes placed at 2 and 10 o’clock respectively and a subsidiary seconds sub-dial located at 6 o’clock.
+As you can see in the photos, the MP-01’s open-worked dial shows a standard tri-compax layout with two chronograph totalizers for seconds and minutes placed at 2 and 10 o’clock respectively and a subsidiary seconds sub-dial located at 6 o’clock.